-Additionally, if a student-respondent takes a leave of absence, withdraws from, or otherwise leaves the College after an investigation of a formal complaint has begun and before a charge is filed and/or resolved, or before an alternative resolution is reached, the College may place a temporary hold on that student's diploma and transcript until the complaint can be resolved.
-Further, if a student-respondent takes a leave of absence, withdraws from, or otherwise leaves the College after an investigation of a formal complaint has begun and before a charge is filed and/or resolved, or before an alternative resolution is reached, the College will maintain a record for the student noting that a complaint was pending at the time of separation.
+Additionally, if a Respondent takes a leave of absence, withdraws from, or otherwise leaves the College after an investigation of a formal complaint has begun, before the grievance proceedings have been resolved, or before an alternative resolution is reached, the College reserves the right to place a temporary hold on a diploma and/or transcript until the complaint can be resolved (students), note that a complaint was pending at the time of separation, and pause, continue, or resume the grievance proceedings when the College regains jurisdiction over the Respondent or at the College's discretion.

-XIII.
-OPPORTUNITY TO FILE AN APPEAL AND GROUNDS FOR APPEAL -- TITLE IX AND NON-TITLE IX
+XXII.
+OPPORTUNITY TO FILE AN APPEAL AND GROUNDS FOR APPEAL